 Muffie Fulton’s passion for food began as a child in her home state of Colorado, where talking about food, trying new restaurants, and cooking were a way of life.
-Muffie and her brother spent their childhoods experimenting with new recipes; Muffie’s stepfather owned a restaurant; her grandmother was a phenomenal cook; and it wasn’t uncommon for the family to embark on spontaneous road trips to try new restaurants.
+Muffie and her brother spent their childhoods experimenting with new recipes; Muffie’s father owned a restaurant; her grandmother is a phenomenal cook; and it wasn’t uncommon for the family to embark on spontaneous road trips to try new restaurants.
 These early experiences laid the groundwork for what would later become an obsession with mastering difficult cooking techniques and traveling to far-flung destinations to discover the best places to eat.
 But, first, a love of science and subsequent career in the biotech industry would pull Muffie in a different direction.

 Muffie studied neuroscience and how the brain works at a molecular level as an undergraduate at Brown University.
 She then enrolled at Stanford University with the intention of getting a Ph.D. in neuroscience, studying neurodegeneration.
 As she progressed through the research-heavy program, she realized that it might not be the path she had originally envisioned, so she cut her studies short and earned a master’s degree instead.